 - Step One Gather your materials and cut larger materials down to size.
 We cut strips of the fabric and foam to fold into brushes.

 - Step Two Use the clothespins to clip in each material and make a brush

 That’s it!
 I mean it!
 Read my lips: YOU.ARE.DONE.

-So which brush did Clara and I decide was our favorite after trying all of them out?
+So which of the DIY Paint Brushes did Clara and I decide was our favorite after trying all of them out?
 Drum roll please…..the cosmetic wedge!
 It can be used like a stamp or a brush and nicely absorbs just enough paint to make it useful and controllable.
 Plus it makes a super squishy sound!

 What I love most about this art project for kids is that it was all about the process, not the product.
 It truly is an art experiment and a great way to show your kids how to be resourceful and imaginative when it comes to art.
 So the next time you run out of paintbrushes, stop and scour your house for some materials and make your own brushes from scratch!

 If you enjoyed making paintbrushes you’ll surely love making a homemade stamp!
 And for more ideas on DIY art materials be sure to visit a super popular post here on Babble Dabble Do: 40 Art Materials You Can Make At Home.